9boJ/capstone/Capstone Qusetions.md

 ## Personal Learning
 1. What challenges have you overcome? (e.g. life struggles, personal conflict, etc.)
     - I have overcome multiple challenges but the most stands out to me is moving high school, make new friends, learning in different environment and beeing out of my comfort zone.
 I fonde hard to make new friends, I did not fit in like how I used too at my old school.
     My first day at css wnat someting like this, I got my lunch out and I began to text my friend, but their lunch had not started yet, I looked around to see myself with an empty table.
-I ignored all the thought and played games on my phone
+I ignored all the thought and played games on my phone.
 2. How have you changed (In personality, Maturity, Insight, etc.)?
 What valuse are most important to you?
-    -
+    - I have visited my self c
 3. What character traits/qualities do you have that have helped you become a better student and person?
 How would people who konw you best describe you?
     - Some of the character traits I love about self are my determination and my punctuality.
 I am alway (determined) to flnish task or my re
 4. what is something you are most proud of?